kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 - The field `additionalProperties` cannot be set to `false`.
 - The field `additionalProperties` is mutually exclusive with `properties`.

-The `x-kubernetes-validation-rules` extension can be use to validate custom resources using [Common Expression Language (CEL)](https://github.com/google/cel-spec) expressions when the [Validation Rules feature](#validation-rules) feature is enabled and the CustomResourceDefinition schema is a [structural schema](#specifying-a-structural-schema).
+The `x-kubernetes-validations` extension can be used to validate custom resources using [Common Expression Language (CEL)](https://github.com/google/cel-spec) expressions when the [Validation rules](#validation-rules) feature is enabled and the CustomResourceDefinition schema is a [structural schema](#specifying-a-structural-schema).

 The `default` field can be set when the [Defaulting feature](#defaulting) is enabled,